-On some approximative Dirichlet-polynomials in the theory of the zeta-function of Riemann, P. Turán (1948)
+On some approximative Dirichlet-Polynomials in the Theory of the Zeta-Function of Riemann

-Paul Turán was born in 1910 in Hungary.
+Pál Turán was born in 1910 in Hungary.
 He demonstrated a talent for mathematics early in his schooling.
-Turán attended Pázmány Péter University in Budapest where he met Paul Erdős, with whom he would collaborate extensively.
-He completed his Ph.D. under Fejér in 1935 and published his thesis On the number of prime divisors of integers.
+Turán attended Pázmány Péter University in Budapest, where he met Pál Erdős, with whom he would collaborate extensively.
+He completed his Ph.D. under Fejér in 1935 and published his thesis, On the Number of Prime Divisors of Integers.
 Turán found it extremely difficult to find employment owing to the widespread anti-semitism of the period.
-He spent the war in forced labour camps which not only saved his life, but according to Turán, gave him time to develop his mathematical ideas.
-During his lifetime he published approximately 150 papers in several mathematical disciplines.
-Among his several honours are the Kossuth Prize from the Hungarian government (which he won on two occasions), the Szele Prize from the János Bolyai Mathematical Society and membership in the Hungarian Academy of Sciences [113].
+He spent the war in forced labour camps, which not only saved his life, but according to Turán, gave him time to develop his mathematical ideas.
+During his lifetime, he published approximately 150 papers in several mathematical disciplines.
+Among his several honours are the Kossuth Prize from the Hungarian government (which he won on two occasions), the Szele Prize from the János Bolyai Mathematical Society, and membership in the Hungarian Academy of Sciences [121].

-In this paper Turán considers partial sums of the Riemann zeta function, $\sum{k=1}^{n} k^{-s}$.
-Turán proves the condition that if there is an n_0 such that for $n > n_0$ the partial sums do not vanish in the half plane $\Re(s) > 1$ then the Riemann Hypothesis follows.
-Hugh Montgomery later proved that this condition cannot lead to a proof of the Hypothesis as the partial sums of the zeta function have zeros in the region indicated.
+In this paper Turán considers partial sums of the Riemann zeta function, $\sum{k=1}^{n} k^{-s}$ .
+He proves the condition that if there is an $n_0$ such that for $n > n_0$ the partial sums do not vanish in the half plane $\Re(s) > 1$ , then the Riemann hypothesis follows.
+Hugh Montgomery later proved that this condition cannot lead to a proof of the hypothesis, since the partial sums of the zeta function have zeros in the region indicated.